SherineAwad/multiomicsGRN/README.md

 ### 2. Link Regions to Genes
 - Connect enriched regions to their **nearby or co-expressed genes**, using both **genomic proximity** and **correlation with RNA expression**.
 - Produces **region–gene relationships** that suggest potential regulatory links.
+- “These peaks have binding motifs for TF X — which genes might they be regulating?”
+- Assign the region to nearby genes (e.g., within 10–100 kb)
+- Check if accessibility of the region is correlated with the expression of a gene across single cells

 ###### `region_to_gene` Example